January 15: Today in Royal History

 January 15, 1781 – Death of Mariana Victoria of Spain, wife of King José I of Portugal at Barraca Real of Ajuda, Portugal; first buried at the Church of São Francisco de Paula in Lisbon, Portugal, her remains were later transferred to the Pantheon of the House of Braganza in Monastery of São Vicente de Fora in Lisbon, Portugal

 The daughter of Felipe V, the first Bourbon King of Spain, and his second wife Elisabeth Farnese of Parma, Mariana Victoria married the future José, I. King of Portugal in 1729.
 The couple had four daughters including Maria I, Queen of Portugal.
 After King José suffered a series of strokes, Mariana Victoria was created Regent of Portugal in 1776, and remained Regent until José’s death.
 José I, King of Portugal died in 1777.
-Mariana Victoria had a significant influence on her daughter Maria I, Queen of Portugal, who would often ask her mother’s advice on matters of state.
+Mariana Victoria had a significant influence on her daughter Maria I, Queen of Portugal, who often asked her mother’s advice on matters of state.

 Unofficial Royalty: Mariana Victoria of Spain, Queen of Portugal